kapouer/domt/README.md

   obj can be an array, an object, a NodeList, a jQuery object
   iter is a function with signature (item, index) called on each element of obj.

-* Domt.load(selectorOrNode)
+* Domt.template(selectorOrNode)
   returns an instance of a template, upon which the following method is useful

-* template.place(node)
+* template.attach(commentNode)
-  place a template somewhere in the DOM.
+  attach a template to an empty comment node.
+  Pass an in-tree node created by document.createComment("").
   Useful when templates are not embedded where they are merged.
-  See test/repeat.html#should load template from elsewhere and merge it in target
+  See test/repeat.html#should

 Best practices